 Regional Programme on Cultural and Natural Heritage in South East Europe

-If the Regional Programme originally focused mainly on post-conflict challenges in South-East Europe, it has shifted increasingly towards development processes.
-Based on a trans-national approach, it attaches particular importance to issues related to the multiple cultures and religions of the Balkans.
-The ultimate challenge is the long-term reconciliation between individuals and communities, a necessary pre-condition for setting up solid and sustainable regional cooperation.
+If the Regional Programme originally focused mainly on post-conflict challenges in South-East Europe, it shifted increasingly towards development processes.
+Based on a trans-national approach, it attached particular importance to issues related to the multiple cultures and religions of the Balkans.
+The ultimate challenge was the long-term reconciliation between individuals and communities, a necessary pre-condition for setting up solid and sustainable regional cooperation.